LakshmiSankaraSubramanian/youtube-fetch-api/README.md

 - **Python**: Ensure you have Python installed on your system.
 You can download it from the official Python website.
 - **YouTube Data API**: You'll need to set up a project in the Google Developers Console and enable the YouTube Data API v3.
 Obtain an API key for making requests to the API.
+- Add your credentials in views.py to consume

 ### Set Up Your Development Environment with docker
 - Use docker commands to set the required database and packages for the changes